MarcoLodini/windows365/Windows365/link/configuration-service-provider-support.md

 There are no new CSPs or policies specifically created for Windows 365 Link.

 While a CSP in general may be supported, specific policies within it may cover functionality that isn’t enabled on the device.
-Consequently, certain policies within these supported CSPs may have no effect when applied to a Windows 365 Link device.
+So, certain policies within these supported CSPs may have no effect when applied to a Windows 365 Link device.

 ## Policy CSP areas supported on for Windows 365 Link